 The thrill seeker is someone who seeks excitement and adventure.
 You enjoy taking risks and pushing yourself out of your comfort zone.
 You may enjoy activities like extreme sports, traveling to exotic places, or trying new and daring experiences.

-Chances are you’ve met someone always looking for the next super exciting thing.
-They love skydiving, scuba diving, and sleeping on the roller coaster.
-It’s also one of the main drivers of the inner quest.
+Chances are you’ve met someone who is always looking for the next super exciting thing.
+They love skydiving, scuba diving, and sleeping on roller coasters.
+This is also one of the main drivers of the inner quest.
 You do it because your soul hunger to take the next step.

 “A premature attempt to explain something that thrills you will destroy your perception rather than increase it because your tendency will be to explain away rather than seek out.” — Edwin Land